Best Life Insurance for Those With a Mental Health History

 Guaranteed acceptance life insurance

-This type of life insurance requires no health questions or medical exams, and you receive an instant decision after submitting the application.
-However, it’s the most expensive option since your health doesn’t help lower the rate.
+This policy doesn't require health questions or medical exams, and you receive an instant decision after submitting the application.
+Coverage amounts are lower, often capped at $25,000 or less, and there's typically a two to three-year waiting period before the full death benefit applies.
+It's also the most expensive option since your health doesn’t help lower the rate.

 mglogo icon